santanamonica/santanamonica.github.io/README.md

 `9.
 Using Big Data Infrastructures`\
 Multiple assignments using big data infrastructures such as NiFi, Kafka, Spark, HBase, Solr, Hive, and HDFS.
 Learned how to create custom transformations, use SQL demands, Scala demands, PySpark demands, MapReduce, HBase data manipulation, create HBase tables, and create queries by filters.
 I also learned how to create producer and consumer tests.

+`10.
+Stroke Predictions Using Machine Learning`\
+This project uses Python to evaluate risk factors and features used to make predictions if someone will have a stroke or non-stroke outcome.
+Visualizations are used to create meaningful insights on the top 3 most important features in the dataset.

 ## Contact